Cuatrecasas Medal for Excellence in Tropical Botany

 2021: Sebsebe Demissew for his life's work in conserving and recording the very diverse Ethiopian flora with many endemic species, and leadership of the Ethiopian Flora Project and the National Herbarium.

 2022: Fabián A. Michelangeli for research on the systematics and taxonomy of Melastomataceae, ant-plant interactions and the floristics of the Guayana Highlands.

+2023: Rafaela Campostrini Forzza from the University of São Paulo, Brazil, botanical collector, taxonomist and curator.